 Architects, planners and developers with whom I spoke often used examples from Tel Aviv and Jerusalem to illustrate the type of change for which they are hoping.
 Tel Aviv’s gentrified Neveh Tzedek, Florentin and Bitzaron were frequently mentioned, as well as Jerusalem’s redeveloped Railway Park.
 In their vision, Soroka Hospital doctors and university faculty will live in detached homes in Gimel, redeveloped in the bourgeois Bitzaron villa style, while students and young creatives will live in chic Florentin-style buildings.
-For them, gentrification is an aspired solution with minimal costs: ‘it’s a win-win situation.
-No one forces people out; if they want to sell, they sell’ (city planner, 14.1.19).
+For them, gentrification is an aspired solution with minimal costs: “It’s a win-win situation.
+No one forces people out; if they want to sell, they sell” (City planner, 14.1.19).
 The city planner referred to financially motivated voluntary mobility.
-Yet, displacement literature sees such ‘voluntary mobility’ as displacement following neighbourhood reinvestment (Grier and Grier, 1978).
-However, displacement literature predominantly considers people in rented or social housing (Schill et al., 1983; Darcy and Rogers, 2014) seeing homeowners as financially able and politically powerful (Forrest and Hirayama, 2015; Shlay, 2006), thus less susceptible to displacement under urban regeneration (Shin, 2009).
-Israel challenges this view, as most people in regeneration-designated areas are either owner-occupiers or investor-owners, profiting from redevelopment (Geva and Rosen, forthcoming).
-It is a ‘culture of property’, similar to Hong Kong (Ley and Teo, 2014) or Singapore (Haila, 2017).
-While Israeli literature on urban renewal addresses the benefits of these schemes to residents (Geva and Rosen, 2018; Kainer-Persov, 2008, 2017), it is also clear that urban renewal displaces renters (the flip side of investor-owners) and the elderly—who move to nursing homes or die during the lengthy process.
+Yet, displacement literature sees such “voluntary mobility” as displacement following neighbourhood reinvestment (Grier & Grier, 1978).
+However, displacement literature predominantly considers people in rented or social housing (Darcy & Rogers, 2014; Schill, Nathan, & Persaud, 1983) seeing homeowners as financially able and politically powerful (Forrest & Hirayama, 2015; Shlay, 2006), thus less susceptible to displacement under urban regeneration (Shin, 2009).
+Israel challenges this view, as most people in regeneration-designated areas are either owner-occupiers or investor-owners, profiting from redevelopment (Geva & Rosen, forthcoming).
+It is a “culture of property”, similar to Hong Kong (Ley & Teo, 2014) or Singapore (Haila, 2017).
+While Israeli literature on urban renewal addresses the benefits of these schemes to residents (Geva & Rosen, 2018; Kainer-Persov, 2008, 2017), it is also clear that urban renewal displaces renters (the flip side of investor-owners) and the elderly—who move to nursing homes or die during the lengthy process.
 Some owners are pushed to sign regeneration contracts against their will and interests.
-Others are tempted to sell and move out prior or during the process, causing what Marcuse et al. (1989: 1357) termed ‘anticipatory displacement’—people who move because of an ‘anticipated action and its reasonably expected consequences’.
-It is also clear that following redevelopment, new units are only affordable to higher-income people, causing ‘exclusionary displacement’ (Marcuse, 1985; Slater, 2009).
-As a state-led process, gentrification, for Beersheba’s planners and municipal actors, is thus not a ‘dirty word’ (Smith, 1996), but an aspiration which they are patiently working toward.
+Others are tempted to sell and move out prior or during the process, causing what Marcuse et al. (1989, p.
+1357) termed “anticipatory displacement”—people who move because of an “anticipated action and its reasonably expected consequences”.
+It is also clear that following redevelopment, new units are only affordable to higher-income people, causing “exclusionary displacement” (Marcuse, 1985; Slater, 2009).
+As a state-led process, gentrification, for Beersheba’s planners and municipal actors, is thus not a “dirty word” (Smith, 1996), but an aspiration which they are patiently working toward.

 5.2 The realtors’ viewpoint: the past progressive of neighbourhood change

 For developers and real estate agents, Gimel is already deep into its regeneration process.
-Gimel’s strong rentier market—over 80% in the areas closest to the university where prices are highest (realtors, 27.2.19)—demonstrates it.
-Avni and Alfasi’s (2018) paper refers to Beersheba’s off-campus ‘student bubbles’ as studentification, which is not necessarily beneficial for residents in deprived neighbourhoods.
+Gimel’s strong rentier market—over 80% in the areas closest to the university where prices are highest (Realtors, 27.2.19)—demonstrates it.
+Avni and Alfasi’s (2018) paper refers to Beersheba’s off-campus “student bubbles” as studentification, which is not necessarily beneficial for residents in deprived neighbourhoods.